 It’s hard to know what to look for when picking out a smart speaker.
 After all, there are many options for each interface, be it Google, Amazon, or Apple.
 Today, we’re breaking down the best smart speakers for your needs and have listed something for everyone.

-Editor’s note: this list of the best smart speakers was updated on January 9, 2021, to make information more timely and include more information about the Sonos One.
+Editor’s note: this list of the best smart speakers was updated on March 23, 2021, to include the Sonos Roam as a notable mention.